topoteretes/cognee/README.md

 <!-- Send API requests add-memory, user-query-to-graph, document-to-graph-db, user-query-processor to the locahost:8000 -->

 ## Debugging
-In order to run Cognee with debugger attached you need to build the Cognee image with the `DEBUG` flag set to true.
+To run Cognee with debugger attached you need to build the Cognee image with the `DEBUG` flag set to true.

 - `docker compose build cognee --no-cache --build-arg DEBUG=true`
 - `docker compose up cognee`